antronerds/r2-training-courses/docs/Methylation_analysis.md

 *An Introduction on R2 Genomics Analysis and Visualization Platform Usage*

-By Ji Sun (Klara) Kwon, Richard Volckmann, Lieke Hoyn
+By Ji Sun (Klara) Kwon, Richard Volckmann, Lieke Hoyng
 Supervision: Dr. Antje Richter.
 Justus-Liebig University Giessen (JLU).
 Institute for Genetics and Institute for Bioinformatics.